 If your lender starts court action, you will get a claim for possession of property from the county court.
 This will give you details about a court hearing and full details about the case against you.

 Your lender should have followed a pre-action protocol first before taking this action.
-In some cases, they must also have followed Financial Services Authority guidelines.
+In some cases, they must also have followed Financial Conduct Authority guidelines.
 You should also have been contacted by your lender before court action is started.

 If you haven't been contacted by your lender before court action, you should get advice from an experienced adviser, for example, at a Citizens Advice Bureau.
 To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.

 As well as the claim for possession from the county court, you should also get a notice from your lender saying that court action has been started.
 The notice won't have your name on it and will be addressed to 'the tenant or the occupiers'.